Paget’s disease of the breast, also called Paget’s disease of the nipple, is a rare type of breast cancer.

 If you have any of these signs and symptoms, see your doctor as soon as possible.

 The exact prevalence and incidence of Paget’s disease of the breast in the general population isn’t known.
-We do know that it represents a small portion of all breast cancers, and it’s seen in of breast cancer cases.
+We do know that it represents a small portion of all breast cancers, and it’s seen in

 There are some factors that may increase your risk of developing breast cancer: